Code-Institute-Submissions/Milestone-Project-108/README.md

 - [CSS Tricks](https://css-tricks.com/introduction-fr-css-unit/)
 - [EVAN MINTO](https://evanminto.com/blog/intrinsically-responsive-css-grid-minmax-min/)

-For the Stretched links used throughout the site - [w3schools](https://www.w3schools.com/bootstrap4/bootstrap_cards.asp)
+For the Stretched Links in all buttons, I discovered the class attribute in [w3schools](https://www.w3schools.com/bootstrap4/bootstrap_cards.asp)

 To get the content on the services page to center only on mobile I used the code snippet from [Stack Overflow](https://stackoverflow.com/questions/29562527/twitter-bootstrap-text-center-when-in-xs-mode)

 [Code Institute:](https://codeinstitute.net/)
-Inspiration throughout the site in terms of code structure was taken from both Resume and Whiskey drop mini projects.
+Inspiration throughout the site in terms of code structure was taken from both the Resume and Whiskey drop mini projects.
 Footer Modal - Whiskey Drop Project (modal was then re designed and content / structure modified)

 Contact Us form: Code from footer model reused and adapted / modified.